shimaore/connected-documents-site/client/main.coffee.md

           the.user.language = session.language
           next the

+Avoid showing a login prompt if we're not logged in.

+      if not offline and not session.user?
+        console.log 'Avoiding database queries'
+        set_language cb
+        return

+      console.log "Loading for user #{session.user}"

+      the.shareddb = new DB if offline then 'shared' else "#{base}/shared"

       the.shareddb.pouch.get 'store'
       .then (doc) ->
         the.store = doc

-        if not offline and not session.user?
-          set_language cb
-          return

         the.userdb = new DB if offline then 'user' else "#{base}/user-#{session.user}" the.userdb.pouch.get 'profile'